Boss bitch music is therapeutic af. Sometimes you gotta remind yourself you’re that bitch.

 This tweet is exactly why even though I don't listen to Cardi, City Girls and Megan like that I immensely respect the music they make and what it represents.
 Dudes got a million rappers that make them feel that way.
 Women only got a handful that we need to support. https://t.co/iRbFJNI6L6

-In the past, braggadocious rap lyrics have been reserved for the men in hip hop to brag about jewelry, cars, and sex.
+In the past, braggadocious rap lyrics have been reserved for the men in hip hop to boast about jewelry, cars, sex, and whatever the hell else because male rappers aren’t policed the way women are.

 I’ll be the first person to say how much I love braggadocious rap lyrics; however, it’s refreshing and much more relatable coming from a woman.
-They have to deal with the same issues that we face on the day to day (i.e., sexism, abortion laws ), and at the end of the day they remain bossed up no matter what life throws at them.
-Mood AF.
+They have to deal with the same issues that we face daily, and at the end of the day, they remain bossed up.
+MOOD AF

 Here are some of the best ways to incorporate boss bitch music into your self-care routine: